adoptium/api.adoptium.net/README.md

 ## Who's using the Adoptium API?

-The Adoptium API has served over 200 million downloads by a wide variety consumers, from individuals to organisations.
+The Adoptium API (and its predecessor at AdoptOpenJDK) has served over 200 million downloads by a wide variety consumers, from individuals to organisations.

 Check the [Download Statistics Dashboard](https://dash.adoptium.net/) for the latest numbers.